 Although it’s not on par with states like Nevada or big-time gambling cities like Atlantic City, there are some viable options for gambling in Connecticut.
-These options include licensed tribal casinos, the state lottery, charitable gaming, of track betting and legally sanctioned offshore gambling sites.
+These options include licensed tribal casinos, the state lottery, charitable gaming, and off track betting.
 Connecticut also allows participation in daily fantasy sports contests as well, which is about as close as you will come to sports-related sports-related gambling.

 This guide was created specifically for CT residents who are seeking information about what options are available for legal online sports betting.
-We will provide insight into the legalities of the issue by discussing both state and federal sports betting laws, why state based options are not available, and how to make sure you access gambling destinations that are safe, secure and perfectly legal.
+We will provide insight into the legalities of the issue by discussing both state and federal sports betting laws and why state-based options are not available.
 We also provide some information about land-based gambling options in the state and what types of sports leagues and teams are popular among residents.

 Top Online Sportsbook

 Accepting Connecticut Residents

-Sports fans in Connecticut will find a premium online betting experience at BetOnline Sportsbook.
-One of the first brands to offer a high quality online gambling presence, Betonline welcomes US players, delivers a wide range of sports categories to bet on, and competitive lines that rival the Vegas bookmakers.
+Sports fans in Connecticut can access a premium online betting sportsbook at BetOnline.
+One of the first brands to offer a high-quality online gambling presence, BetOnline welcomes US players, delivers a wide range of sports categories to bet on, and competitive lines that rival the Vegas bookmakers.
 In addition to their 50% welcome bonus up to $1,000, they also offer all customers a 25% match bonus up to $1000 on all deposits made into your account for as long as you are a registered customers.
 Their customer support is knowledgeable and responsive, and they are known for fast payouts.
 BetOnline is the very definition of professional from the moment you sign up to the moment you log out.

 Is Online Sports Betting Legal in Connecticut?